Everyone a Reader

-Reading independently, such as regular time spent reading in our pastoral sessions and daily opportunities to access our ever popular and well resourced school library.
-Reading is often set as part of homework by a wide range of curriculum areas, providing opportunities to read around and extend their love of their subjects, as well as reading.
+Reading independently, during frequent pastoral sessions and daily opportunities to access our well resourced Library Stations and Learning Hubs.
+Reading is often set as part of homework by a wide range of curriculum areas, providing opportunities for pupils to read around and extend their love of their subjects, as well as reading.

-Reading with a teacher, which is a feature of our timetabled EAR [Everyone a Reader] lessons, but we also use a range of class readers both within the curriculum and with our pastoral reading sessions.
+Reading with a teacher, we also use a range of class readers both within the curriculum and with our Pastoral Reading sessions.

 Our focus on promoting a love of reading includes: